park-junghyoun/park/README.md

 ```

 ## Publish Single-File Release
-The Release configuration is pre-configured to produce a self-contained, single-file executable that bundles all dependent DLLs for `win-x64`.
+The Release configuration is pre-configured to produce a self-contained, single-file executable that bundles all dependent DLLs and the required .NET runtime for `win-x64`.
+The published executable can therefore run on target machines that do **not** have any version of the .NET Framework or .NET Runtime installed.
 Run the following from the repository root:
 ```bash
 dotnet publish CellManager/CellManager/CellManager.csproj -c Release